Pranavvk1/Pocket-Cube-Solver/README.md

-Solves the 2-by-2 Rubik's cube from any given scramble using the old pochmann's method.
+Solves the 2-by-2 Rubik's cube from any given scramble using the orozco method.

 It is assumed that the green side faces the front and the white side faces the top.